sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/customise/custom-developer-portal.md

 ### Listing Available APIs

-Inside the admin dashboard in the portal menu, you can define **catalogues** with the list of APIs available to developers.
+Inside the admin dashboard in the portal menu, you can define **catalogs** with the list of APIs available to developers.
 Each defined API is identified by its policy id field.

 #### Request